threefoldfoundation/info_threefold_pub/wiki/tokens/how_to_buy/tft_stellarterm.md

 # How use StellarTerm

-You can use StellarTerm by clicking on New Account and connecting your wallet, or directly with your secret key (although this option is not recommended due to security risks).
+Since StellarTerm is an opensource UI on top of Stellar Decentralised Exchange, you can just login there using your existing Stellar wallet.
+No need to create a new one, although you may want to create a new account for security reasons.
+To create a new account, click **NEW ACCOUNT** in the top right corner or just click **LOGIN** there.
+Login is possible by connecting your wallet, or directly entering with your secret key (although this option is not recommended due to security risks).

 ![wallets](img/stellarterm_wallets.png)